 This introductory course uses the 12 Principles of Animation and cinematic techniques for visual storytelling to develop students’ artistic and storytelling skills.
 Work will also focus on the development of positive professional habits including note-taking, organization, and presenting work, as well as performing various aspects of the animation production process and pipeline.
 (The drawing component hones students’ and observational skills and helps build aesthetic sensibilities, concentration and portfolios.)

-Semester 2
+Trimester 2

-MAF 201 – Work-life skills 2
+MAF 201 – Work-Life Skills 2

-A continuation of Work-lIfe Skills 1, this is a course designed to reach beyond topics of work and academic success explored in the first semester.
+A continuation of Work-life Skills 1, this is a course designed to reach beyond topics of work and academic success explored in the first semester.
 Students explore meditation, yoga, exercise, nutrition, and other mindful and health forward pursuits.
 Its unique structure is weaved into the weekly schedule so that the student’s salutary activities become routine.

 MAF 202 – Media Business Communication and Writing (Professional Skills)